DrThomasAger/smile/README.md

 We can do this in two ways:

 * **Rule-based:** Creating rules for writing prompts that the prompts must follow to be a ***(: Smile*** prompt.
 A failure case is when the prompt is not written according to these guidelines.
+For example, you cannot use sad emoticons as brackets like =( in ***(: Smile***.
 * **Outcome-oriented:** Creating requirements for the response with required sections, and then recognizing a failure case when a section of text is not followed according to the instructions.
+For example, you can ask the model to use a name tag representing its role.
+If it doesn't use the name tag, that means the instructions need different text.

 Often, the model **doesn't know if it has agreed to follow the instructions**.
 When we let it know that by providing the name tag, it agrees to abide by our instructions and role, a pattern **emerges** in multi-turn interactions.